Shrinkage MMSE estimators of covariances beyond the zero-mean and stationary variance assumptions: Introduction

 \section{Introduction}

-Covariance matrix estimation is crucial in diverse applications such as portfolio optimization and risk assessment \cite{ledoit2003improved}, gene expression analysis \cite{schafer2005shrinkage}, and radar imaging clutter modeling \cite{vasile2009coherency}.
+Covariance estimation is crucial in diverse applications such as portfolio optimization \cite{ledoit2004well}, gene expression analysis \cite{schafer2005shrinkage}, and radar imaging \cite{vasile2009coherency}.
 The latter is a typical example where inverse-problems are leveraged to solve detection or reconstruction tasks, considering measurement statistics through covariances \cite{maronna2019robust}.
 Limited data in high dimensions introduces a bias-variance trade-off in covariance estimation.
-Regularization of the noisy empirical covariance, often by imposing a specific structure, becomes necessary.
-Classical \textit{diagonal loading} involves adding a fraction of the identity matrix to reduce estimation variance (at the expense of increased bias). \textit{Shrinkage} methods generalize this, replacing the identity regularization matrix with a low-variance measure of data variability.
-The regularization amount crucially impacts the bias-variance trade-off and can be quasi-optimally estimated in an unsupervised manner by minimizing risk between the true unknown covariance and its shrunk estimate.
-Closed-form expressions are reported for zero-mean statistics, involving shrinkage regularization with a diagonal matrix accounting solely for average sample variance \cite{chen2010shrinkage}.
+Regularization of the noisy empirical covariance, often by imposing a specific structure, becomes necessary. \textit{Diagonal loading} involves adding a fraction of the identity matrix to reduce estimation variance (at the expense of increased bias). \textit{Shrinkage} methods generalize this, replacing the identity regularization matrix with a low-variance measure of data variability.
+The regularization amount crucially impacts the bias-variance trade-off and can be optimally estimated in an unsupervised manner by minimizing risk between the true unknown covariance and its shrunk estimate.
+Closed-form expressions are reported for several distributions \cite{chen2010shrinkage, ollila2019optimal}, but all involve shrinkage accounting solely for average sample variance.

-\textit{Our contributions:} We propose to extend these shrinkage methods to include a regularization matrix accounting for the sample variances (i.e. with non-uniform diagonal values) both for centered and non-centered samples.
+\textit{Our contributions:} In the multi-variate Gaussian case, we propose to extend these shrinkage methods to include a regularization matrix accounting for the sample variances (i.e. with non-uniform diagonal values) both for centered and non-centered samples.
 In the latter case, the empirical estimate of the true unknown mean is incorporated into the derived closed-form expressions of the shrinkage.

 Sect. \ref{sec:problem_statement} formulates the estimation problem.
 Our proposed estimators of the shrinkage coefficients are derived in Sects. \ref{sec:shrinkage_non_iid}-\ref{sec:sample_mean}.
 They are compared to state-of-the-art shrinkage estimators in Sect. \ref{sec:results} through numerical simulations.
 We finally apply them on real data to solve a detection problem in astronomy.